 Ingredients & Substitutions

-This vegan meatloaf is made with a combination of fresh vegetables and pantry ingredients.
-Let's go over the most important ingredients and substitutions if you need them.
+This vegan meatloaf recipe is made with a combination of fresh vegetables and pantry ingredients.
+Let's go over the ingredients and substitutions if you need them.

-- Ground Flaxseeds - This is what holds the vegan meatloaf together.
-You can substitute ground chia seeds if necessary.
+- Ground Flaxseeds - This also helps to holds the vegan meatloaf together.

 How to Make Vegan Meatloaf

-Let the loaf cool for 10 minutes to set up before you lift it out of the pan.
+Step 9 - Let the loaf cool for a little bit to set up before you lift it out of the pan.
 Slather the rest of the tomato glaze on top and slice it into 1-inch wedges to serve.

 I like to serve the vegan meatloaf with some type of potato (mashed, scalloped, or baked) and a vegetable like green peas or roasted broccoli.
 Any of the following recipes will make a delicious side dish.